 One of the most significant Human Rights threats throughout Colombia is the prevalence of anti-personnel mines and other explosive devices that are an unfortunate legacy of the decades-long conflict in the country.

-Because of this project, nearly 3,000 residents of nearby towns can now move about freely along the Puerto Vega- Teteyé corridor without the fear of legacy anti-personnel devices.
-To date, 285 anti-personnel mines, improvised explosive devices and unexploded munitions have been discovered and cleared with zero accidents and the full support of local communities.
+Because of this project, nearly 3,000 residents of nearby towns can now move about freely along the Puerto Vega-Teteyé corridor without the fear of legacy anti-personnel devices.
+In 2023, more than 22,400 additional hectares in the municipalities of Puerto Asís and Orito were certified free from antipersonnel mines and explosive devices, and nearly 300 landmines, unexploded ordinance, and improvised explosive devices have been identified and removed since 2021 with zero accidents and the full support of local communities.

 “We’ve worked with GTE in several ways, but one of the most impactful activities has been the demining of our region, which has dramatically changed the way people live and move in this area.”